vegardgs-ksat/blog/posts/tired_of_rest.md

 ## Embrace RPC over HTTP: a predictable alternative

-Based on all the above battle scar, I would like to propose an alternative.
-For most complex HTTP APIs out there, those that have many invariants and constrains in their actions, with cascading effects throughout the system, one should embrace the RPC mechanism Fielding rejected.
-Let us call this RPC embraced HTTP API something along the lines of Predictable Transfer of Stateful Data - PTSD-HTTP, for short.
+Based on all the battle scars obtained through the pitfalls previously mentioned (and many more like it), I would like to propose an alternative.
+For most complex HTTP APIs out there, specifically those that have many invariants and constraints in their actions, with cascading effects throughout the system, one should embrace the RPC mechanism Fielding rejected.
+Let us call this RPC-embraced HTTP API something along the lines of Predictable Transfer of Stateful Data - PTSD-HTTP, for short.

 This is an _opinionated_ set of guidelines that attempts to take the ambiguity out of the design space for how to